-From July 1, 2021 through the date of this Report, we have granted options to purchase 400,000 shares of our common stock under the terms of our 2019 Plan to newly-hired employees and to two newly-appointed independent directors on our Board.
-The options have an exercise price equal to the quoted closing market price of our common stock on the Nasdaq Capital Market on the date of grant, a term of ten years and the employee grants vest 25% on the first anniversary of the grant date and ratably on a monthly basis for three years thereafter and the director grants vest ratably monthly over a period of one year.
+From July 1, 2022 through the date of this Report, we have granted options to purchase 257,000 shares of our common stock under the terms of our 2019 Plan to two newly-hired employees and to a consultant.
+The options have an exercise price equal to the quoted closing market price of our common stock on the Nasdaq Capital Market on the date of grant, a term of ten years and the new employee grants vest 25% on the first anniversary of the grant date and ratably on a monthly basis for three years thereafter and the consultant grant vests 25% upon grant with the balance vesting ratably monthly over a period of one year.